-The group is made up of community representatives, a range of stakeholder groups and government departments.
-It provides a point of interface between the community and the Commonwealth and State governments and is an opportunity for high-level involvement in the management of water for the environment in the Murrumbidgee catchment.
+The group is made up of community representatives, a range of stakeholder groups, First Nations, and government departments .
+It provides a point of interface between the community and the NSW Water for the Environment program.

 The Murrumbidgee EWAG's recent achievements include:

-- a five-year long term intervention monitoring agreement with Charles Sturt University and other partners
+- Continuing oversight of a 5-year long term intervention monitoring agreement with Charles Sturt University and other partners

-'The application of Commonwealth and OEH water in these systems has recently triggered waterbird breeding in species such as egrets, cormorants, swans and ducks such as the threatened bluebill duck.
+'The application of water for the environment in this system has recently triggered waterbird breeding in species such as cormorants, swans and ducks such as the threatened bluebill duck.

-In the Murrumbidgee valley, sources of water for the environment include three allowances established under the Water Sharing Plan for the Murrumbidgee Regulated River Water Source 2016, adaptive environmental water held by the Department of Planning and Environment (former Office of Environment and Heritage (OEH) and allocations made available from entitlements held by the Commonwealth Environmental Water Office.
+In the Murrumbidgee valley, sources of water for the environment include three allowances established under the Water Sharing Plan for the Murrumbidgee Regulated River Water Source 2016, adaptive environmental water held by the Department of Planning and Environment (former Office of Environment and Heritage) and allocations made available from entitlements held by the Commonwealth Environmental Water Office.